NhMarco/TemBotLua/README.md

     returns true when luma is found | false when not

-void PressKey(VirtualKeyCode key)
+void PressKey(int key)

-    Needs a valid VirtualKeyCode to work, for normal keys use the VK_ before like VK_F, for other keys like arrows just use as an example ESCAPE, LEFT, UP
-    It will press the key 1 time
+    Press Key 1 time, needs a valid VirtualKeyCode in integer to work

-void KeyUp(VirtualKeyCode key)
+void KeyUp(int key)

-    Needs a valid VirtualKeyCode to work, for normal keys use the VK_ before like VK_F, for other keys like arrows just use as an example ESCAPE, LEFT, UP
-    It will release the key, when key is not pressed nothing happens
+    Release Key, needs a valid VirtualKeyCode in integer to work It will release the key, when key is not pressed nothing happens

-void KeyDown(VirtualKeyCode key)
+void KeyDown(int key)

-    Needs a valid VirtualKeyCode to work, for normal keys use the VK_ before like VK_F, for other keys like arrows just use as an example ESCAPE, LEFT, UP
-    It will press the key down till KeyDown() is called with the same key
+    Hold Key, needs a valid VirtualKeyCode in integer to work It will press the key down till KeyDown() is called with the same key

 void RandomArea()